MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 ---
-description: Becoming proficient with the help system is the key to success with PowerShell ms.custom: Contributor-mikefrobbins ms.date: 06/25/2024 ms.reviewer: mirobb
+description: Becoming proficient with the Help system is the key to success with PowerShell ms.custom: Contributor-mikefrobbins ms.date: 06/25/2024 ms.reviewer: mirobb
-title: The Help System
+title: The Help system
 ---

-# Chapter 2 - The help system
+# Chapter 2 - The Help system

-In an experiment designed to assess proficiency in PowerShell, two distinct groups of IT professionals —beginners and experts— were first given a written examination without access to a computer.
+In an experiment designed to assess proficiency in PowerShell, two distinct groups of IT professionals — beginners and experts — were first given a written examination without access to a computer.
 Surprisingly, the test scores indicated comparable skills across both groups.
 A subsequent test was then administered, mirroring the first but with one key difference: participants had access to an offline computer equipped with PowerShell.
 The results revealed a significant skills gap